 Maureen Daly had created a love story so honest that it has withstood the test of time, winning new fans for more than six decades.
 Today, this classic is enjoyed by many who think of it as the quintessential love story, and as a glimpse of love in the 1940's; a refreshing alternative to modern love stories, reflecting the beauty and innocence of new love.

-Maureen Daly, still in college when she wrote Seventeenth Summer, recaptured with extraordinary freshness and sensitivity an experience that because of its very nature no older author can touch.
-Seventeenth Summer was chosen unanimously as the first winner of the Intercollegiate Literacy Fellowship.
+Maureen Daly (1921–2006), still in college when she wrote Seventeenth Summer, captured quintessential adolescent experiences with extraordinary freshness and sensitivity.
+Seventeenth Summer was chosen unanimously as the first winner of the Intercollegiate Studies Institute Literacy Fellowship.
+She has also been honored with the O. Henry Award, the Freedoms Foundation Award, and the Lewis Carroll Shelf Award for her literary work.

 Publisher: Simon & Schuster Books for Young Readers (October 27, 2009)